pluralsight/guides/draft/java-and-j2ee/using-the-rest-interface-with-licas/article.md

 </p>

 <h2>The REST Interface</h2>
 <p>While XML-RPC is the internal method, the server can also receive and parse a REST interface, with key-value pairs.
-The user guide describes how the default MethodInfo object can be described in REST.
+The user guide with the download package describes how the default MethodInfo object can be described by REST key-value  pairs.
 For a client to send a REST request, instead of calling MethodFactory.createMethodCall for the XML-RPC interface, you would use MethodFactory.createRestCall to get the REST client object.
 The code section might typically include the following:

 <pre><code>
 CallObject call = new CallObject();